April 13, 2026Goodness Care Team6 min read

-When vaginal dryness comes up with a doctor, the conversation often turns quickly to estrogen — and for good reason: local estrogen treatments are effective, and for many women they're a sensible choice.
-But a large number of women find themselves on the other side of that conversation, either unable to use hormones or simply preferring not to.
-If that's you, it helps to know the non-hormonal route is real, evidence-based, and suited to a wide range of situations — not a fallback, but a legitimate option in its own right.
+When vaginal dryness comes up with a doctor, the conversation often turns quickly to estrogen, and for good reason: local estrogen treatments are effective, and for many women they're a sensible choice.
+But a large number of women find themselves on the other side of that conversation, either unable to use hormones or preferring to avoid them.
+This guide walks through what non-hormonal care actually offers: how it works, who it suits, what to look for when choosing a product, and how it fits alongside other approaches.

 Who tends to prefer or need a non-hormonal option